Hawai’i is a post-card perfect group of islands located 2,500 miles off the west coast of mainland USA.

 15. See Hilo

 Hilo is the busiest town on Big Island and its historic downtown area is chock full of galleries, museums, shops, and restaurants.
-One of its must-see highlights is the Farmer’s Market, which is open seven days a week but holds “big markets” every Wednesday and Saturday.
+Spend a few hours at the ‘Imiloa Astronomy Center or the Hawaii Museum of Contemporary Art for regular exhibitions.
+The Hilo Brewing Company has a tasting room for craft beer fans to try out their brews made on site and serves cocktails too.
+One of the town’s must-see highlights is the Farmer’s Market, which is open seven days a week but there are especially large markets every Wednesday and Saturday.
 You’ll find everything from fresh fruit to smoothies to handmade jewelry here, and there are often musicians and street performers too.
-Be sure to walk around the Liliuokalani Gardens and enjoy its Japanese rock gardens and pagodas.
+Be sure to walk around the Liliuokalani Gardens and enjoy its Japanese rock gardens and pagodas (admission is free).
 Also, don’t miss Two Ladies Kitchen, which has some of the best and freshest mochi (Japanese rice cake) you’ll find outside of Japan.

 16. Explore Lana’i